Student Code of Conduct

 Charged students may decide what and how much information they will provide during a disciplinary conference or hearing.
 The procedures to be followed in matters of student misconduct are outlined in the following sections.

-IV.
 Non-Academic Misconduct: All Students

-A. Person and/or Groups Involved in Non-academic Discipline Cases
+A. Person and/or Groups Involved in Non-Academic Discipline Cases

 1. Dean of Students - The Dean of Students will dispose of any non-academic misconduct violations referred by the vice president for student services or other CNM officials, and also has responsibility for maintaining all student records relating to student non-academic misconduct.
 Within this capacity, the Dean of Students serves as a resource person for administrators, faculty, staff and students to promote consistency throughout the College community in adjudicating cases of student non-academic misconduct.
 The Dean of Students also can act as a hearing officer and may appoint other hearing officers.